 The Education Department Mission

-The Lebanon Valley College Education Department develops, in a liberal arts environment, knowledgeable and effective teachers that problem solve and think critically about contemporary educational issues.
-All teaching certification candidates will implement the most current evidence based practices, including current teaching methodologies, and educational technology.
-They value diversity and promote inclusiveness, and have a genuine respect for those with whom they work.
+The Lebanon Valley College Education Department develops, knowledgeable and effective teachers that can problem solve and think critically about contemporary educational issues.
+All teaching certification candidates will implement the most current evidence-based practices, including current teaching methodologies, and educational technology.
+They value diversity and promote inclusiveness, and have genuine respect for those with whom they work.
 Our prospective teachers possess effective communication skills, a love for learning and a sense of responsibility and service to their school community.

 Education Department Goals and Objectives

 - Students will demonstrate content knowledge of the curriculum, based in theory and commensurate with the PA Standards/Common Core.

 - When planning lessons, students will demonstrate adequate knowledge of content linked to research-based pedagogy.